NEWS

 Freddie Mercury’s poignant final message gets us emotional even 3 decades after his death

-Brian May, Queen's band member explained Mercury's message in his last video as 'he actually says a kind of goodbye.'
+Queen's band member Brian May explained Mercury's message.
+'He actually says a kind of goodbye.'

 Freddie Mercury’s poignant final message gets us emotional even 3 decades after his death